NathanHinthorne/NathanHinthorne/README.md

 ## Intro

 Below you can find some of my featured repositories.
-Each one was a labor of love, whether it was a personal project or sparked by an assignment at my university :) They're each demonstrations of challenges encountered, solutions designed, and lessons learned along the way.
+Each one was a labor of love, whether it was a personal project or sparked by an assignment at my university.
+They're demonstrations of challenges encountered, solutions designed, and lessons learned along the way.

 > "Simplicity is prerequisite for reliability." — Edsger W. Dijkstra, pioneer in computer science